Koredotcom/docs/docs/gale/agents/agents-flows/manage-flow-nodes.md

-# Manage Agent's flow nodes
+# Manage Agent's Flow Nodes

 ### Add a new node